BiradarSiddhant02/pico-slave/README.md

 ## Introduction

-This project showcases a simple signal generation application using the Raspberry Pi Pico microcontroller.
-The generated signal consists of a sinusoidal waveform with a frequency of 2 Hz, and it includes an added noise component with a frequency of 100 Hz.
-This emulates a signal generator.
-It is names 'master' since it is the master device in the SPI connection. the slave is in the repository (https://github.com/your-username/pico-slave.git)
+This project showcases a simple [Butterworth filter](https://en.wikipedia.org/wiki/Butterworth_filter) in discrete time. download the code that emulates a signal generator with noise from [here](https://github.com/your-username/pico-master.git).

 ## Requirements